Chapter 14: Suffix keys and compound words

 -Z^sSAOEUD/-Zsides

-NOTE: while -S and -Z have the same definition, you are expected to use -Z exclusively.
+NOTE: while -S and -Z have the same definition, you are expected to use -Z exclusively as a suffix key.

 Examples of correct usage